Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-iOS-SDK/README.md

     }
 }
 ```
-#### Send Events
-Another option of RADAttribution is ability to send events. `RADAttribution.shared.eventSender` property is responsible for this purpose.
-To send your events, use the following code. (optionally you can pass additional information with `EventData` struct)
+#### Handing other events like SEARCH, ADD_TO_CART, PURCHASE or any app activities

+RADAttribution SDK provides an ability to handle events like SEARCH,PURCHASE, ADD_TO_CART or any app activities you would like to handle on behalf of your business.

+Use `RADAttribution.shared.eventSender` to send your events. send any data associated to you event in `eventData`

 ```swift
 RADAttribution.shared.eventSender.sendEvent(name: "YOUR_EVENT_NAME", eventData: nil)
 ```

 Similarly, you can use `delegate` property of `eventSender`, to track statuses of sending events
 ```swift
 let vc = ViewController()